-Graduates of this program will receive a BA in University Studies with a concentration in Paralegal Studies.
+Graduates of this online program will receive a BA in University Studies with a concentration in Paralegal Studies.
 In addition to required coursework, this program includes an internship, in which students can take 3-15 credits working in a legal environment.
 It also provides for elective courses in areas such as Family Law, Employment Law, Healthcare Law, and Bankruptcy.

 The bachelor's program encourages multi-disciplinary work, combining law, science, ethics, and other disciplines for a rich appreciation of the law in society.
 Students must complete a minimum of 30 credits at the 300 level or above.
 Prior college credits may be transferred into the BA degree.

-The bachelor's program requires completion of a total of 120 credits:
+The online bachelor's program requires completion of a total of 120 credits:

 - 43 credits in general education